Sacrosanctity

-In the literature by Roman historians, the term sacrosanctity is usually found in relation to the tribune of the Plebs, or plebeian tribune.

 History

+Within Roman literature itself, the term sacrosanctitas is usually found in relation to the tribune of the Plebs, plebeian tribune, or the Roman emperors who appropriated the tribunician power in large part because of its ritual protection.

 During the rebellion of the first plebeian secession in 494 BC, which marked the beginning of the Conflict of the Orders between patricians (the aristocrats) and plebeians (the commoners), the plebeian movement instituted and elected its leaders, who soon also came to act as the representatives of the plebs: the plebeian tribunes.
 It also instituted the assistants of these tribunes (the plebeian aediles) and its own assembly, the Plebeian Council (Concilium Plebis).
 These plebeian institutions were extra-legal in that they were not recognised by the senate and the Roman state, which were controlled by the patricians.
 The bones of contention in the Conflict of the Orders were the economic grievances of the poor, the protection of plebeians and, later, power-sharing with the patricians (who monopolised political power) with the rich plebeians.
 The patricians resisted the plebeian movement and its demands because the interests of the plebeians most often clashed with theirs and they saw this movement as a threat to their political and economic privileges.

 The first plebeian secession was spontaneous and was the result of the exasperation of the plebeians with the refusal of the senate to address their demands.
 They lost faith in the Roman state.
 After the rebellion the disaffected plebeians effectively created a “state within the state.”
 Livy said that “Two states were created out of one; each faction had its own magistrates [officials]; its own laws.”
 The plebeians turned the Aventine Hill into their stronghold and their own jurisdiction in contraposition to the Roman state.
 The Plebeian Council, under the leadership of the plebeian tribunes, who presided over its sessions, voted on and issued its own laws which applied to this hill and to the plebeians.
 The patricians did not recognise these plebeian resolutions as laws because they refused to recognise the plebeian movement.
 Moreover, formally, legislation was supposed to be proposed by the consuls (the two annually elected heads of the Republic) and put to the vote of the Comitia Centuriata, the Assembly of the Soldiers.